• Skip to secondary menu

 My kids learned so much while on vacation in NS at the beach, more than from a book.
 Actually seeing the tides moving, was something they had a hard time understanding, even after experiencing it.

-They got to see crabs up close and personal, as they were crawling through the water, or half dead/half alive in the sand.
-Plus they got to see the inside of a crab shell after sea gulls were finished with them.
+They got to see crabs up close and personal, as they were crawling through the water or half-dead/half-alive in the sand.
+Plus they got to see the inside of a crab shell after seagulls were finished with them.

 Zoos/Aquariums

-Map skills, reading science, physical education, biology, social interaction, geography (most zoos and aquariums are divided by local animals and those on other continents, etc.) and more.
-I currently have a beluga whale loving kid who is thinking about becoming a vet, who has learned a lot about animals from aquarium trips.
+Map skills, reading science, physical education, biology, social interaction, geography (most zoos and aquariums are divided by local animals and those on other continents, etc.), and more.
+I currently have a beluga whale-loving kid who is thinking about becoming a vet, who has learned a lot about animals from aquarium trips.

 Recommended Products for Learning Away from Home